bertuz/elastic-stack-example/README.md

 ## How to run PHP sample app
-No local setup is eneded: the php docker-compose service can be used.
+No local setup is needed: the php docker-compose service can be used.
 Access it and install the needed PHP dependencies

 ```
-docker-compose exec php
+docker-compose exec php bash
 ```

 inside the docker install the dependencies: